mknepprath/bout/README.md

 # BOUT_BOT

-To update: All of this must get compressed into a ZIP file and upload to the AWS Lambda dashboard.
+To update: The contents of this directory must get compressed into a ZIP file and uploaded to the AWS Lambda dashboard.

 To prepare to run, you must: